-- The type of research and evidence within each programme’s remit is given below, with the Policy Research Programme (PRP) commissioning research and and working closely with the Department of Health to support policy makers in England to make informed decisions for the benefit of the general population, patients and the NHS.
+- The type of research and evidence within each programme’s remit is given below, with the Policy Research Programme (PRP) commissioning research and and working closely with the Department of Health and Social Care to support policy makers in England to make informed decisions for the benefit of the general population, patients and the NHS.

 Find out more about a specific programme: EME Efficacy and Mechanism Evaluation; HS&DR Health Services and Delivery Research; HTA Health Technology Assessment; i4i Invention for Innovation; PRP Policy Research Programme (NB not yet included in table above or below); PGfAR Programme Grants for Applied Research; PDG Programme Development Grants; PHR Public Health Research; RfPB Research for Patient Benefit; SR Systematic Reviews.